-A hint of lavender makes a surprise visit into these classic old fashioned lemon bars.
+A hint of lavender makes a surprise visit to these classic old-fashioned lemon bars.
 Lemon and lavender have a great friendship when it comes to many baked goods, cocktails, and even some savory dishes.
-A little bit of sweet, a little bit of tart and a subtle taste of this floral herb creates a delightful summertime dessert recipe – The Best Lemon Bars Infused with Lavender.
-This layer of citrusy yumminess rests upon a buttery shortbread crust that you’re gonna love.
+A little bit of sweetness, a little bit of tart, and a subtle taste of this floral herb create a delightful summertime dessert recipe - This Lavender Infused Lemon Bar Recipe.
+A layer of citrusy yumminess rests upon a buttery shortbread crust that you're gonna love.
 I guarantee it!

 Why I Love These Bars